The Color Purple poster

 The First Threshold at 35 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to The arrival of Shug Avery, Mister's glamorous mistress, opens a new world for Celie—she chooses to care for the sick Shug, beginning her journey toward self-worth and love., moving from reaction to action.

 At 70 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Celie and Shug share an intimate moment of connection and love, marking a false victory—Celie feels alive and valued, but hasn't yet confronted the truth about her stolen letters., fundamentally raising what's at risk.
+Of particular interest, this crucial beat Celie and Shug share an intimate moment of connection and love, marking a false victory—Celie feels alive and valued, but hasn't yet confronted the truth about her stolen letters., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 113 minutes initiates the final act resolution at 80% of the runtime.
 At a family dinner, Celie publicly curses Mister and declares her independence, choosing herself for the first time—she leaves with Shug to start a new life., demonstrating the transformation achieved throughout the journey.